brsuite/broln/docs/key_import.md

 ### Crafting Transactions through PSBTs from an Imported Account

-Assuming a deposit of 1 tBTC was made to the address above (`bcrt1q8zdjz2q92eh7jw9ah3upf2u9553226gq79el5l`), Bob should be able to craft a transaction spending their new UTXO.
+Assuming a deposit of 1 tBRON was made to the address above (`bcrt1q8zdjz2q92eh7jw9ah3upf2u9553226gq79el5l`), Bob should be able to craft a transaction spending their new UTXO.
 Since Bob is unable to sign the transaction themselves, they'll use PSBTs to craft the transaction, and provide it to Alice